I’ve had a number of people recently ask me, “What’s the value of a win-loss analysis program to a sales team?”

 Case Study: Employing Win-Loss Analysis Data to Close a Deal

 A sales executive for a leading enterprise software company is proposing a seven-figure deal to a Fortune 100 retailer looking to leverage predictive analytics to deliver real-time offers to its customers.
 To gain a competitive advantage and improve her chances of winning the business, the software executive turns to her marketing department’s win-loss program.
 With this win-loss initiative, her company engages a consultant to interview a sampling of the deals that the company competes in – both wins and losses.
 The marketing team leverages this win-loss data to produce competitor-specific battle cards (“attack plans”) which are then provided to the sales team.

-The competitor is a large stack vendor.
+The software company’s competitor is a large stack vendor.

-She learns that the most important buying criteria was the vendor’s ability to implement the solution – and its ability to enable the customer to manage the solution once it’s been rolled out.
+Initially, our sales executive thinks that her proposal should emphasize the flexibility of her company’s data mining, modeling, and scoring technology.
+When she reviews a couple of recent win-loss interviews in the win-loss analysis portal with a retailer, however, she learns that the most important buying criteria was the vendor’s ability to implement the solution and the customer’s ability to manage the solution once it’s been rolled out.